burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Explicit instantiation of a class template instantiates all members.

-Explicit instantiation can be used to quickly test whether a class template and all its member templates can be instantiated without errors.
+Explicit instantiation can be used to quickly test whether a class template and all its member templates can be instantiated without compile-time errors.

 ## Variadic Templates